 El’s End is the name for the Oceanid’s tent city which became Byblos.
 “El” is a reference of unknown etymology to Elder Titan Cronus.
 “End” refers to the end of all his Olympian children.
 See Byblos.

+El was used as a generic title for ‘god,’ but El Set evolved into the name of a specific god.

 El is the supreme Canaanite God.
 The god above all others.
-His consort was Asherah? (conflated with El, the title.)was used as a generic title for ‘god,’ but El Set evolved into the name of a specific god.

-.
+His consort was Asherah.
 He founded and was the shrine god of Byblos and was associated with the Greek Cronus.

 Eliezer, “Court of El,” was given to Abram by Nimrod and became Abram’s majordomo.